ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ## Sharing Your Information

-CultureCrunch does **not sell** your personal information.
+Culture Crunch does **not sell** your personal information.
 We share data only in these limited circumstances:

 ### Service Providers
 We work with trusted third-party vendors who help us operate our platform: